specklesystems/speckle-sharp/README.md

 ## Developing and Debugging

-Clone this monorepo, **each section has its own readme**, so then just follow those instructions.
+Clone this monorepo; **each section has its own readme**, so then just follow those instructions.

 Issues or questions?
-We encourage everyone interested to debug / hack /contribute / give feedback to this project.
+We encourage everyone interested to debug / hack / contribute / give feedback to this project.

 > **A note on Accounts:**
-> The connectors themselves doesn't have features to manage your Speckle accounts, this functionality has been delegated to the Speckle Manager desktop app.
+> The connectors themselves don't have features to manage your Speckle accounts; this functionality is delegated to the Speckle Manager desktop app.
 You can install it [from here](https://speckle-releases.ams3.digitaloceanspaces.com/manager/SpeckleManager%20Setup.exe).

 ### Contributing